23 Mar

 Science-based targets currently represent the highest standard when setting a greenhouse gas emissions target.
 To set them, Adidas and other brands will have allocated a large amount of resources, data collection, and time to provide the relevant information to demonstrate said target is aligned with a 1.5 or 2 degree global temperature reduction pathway.
 However, it is also important for brands to demonstrate how they intend to meet the targets and their current tangible progress.

 Adidas was also penalised for misleading consumers over environmental claims in 2021.
 According to the French Jury de Déontologie Publicitaire (JDP), Adidas’ “Stan Smith Forever.
-100% iconic, 50% recycled” ad broke advertising rules and misled consumers.
-The brand didn’t inform consumers of the total proportion of the shoe that is recycled and is misleading in its use of the “End plastic waste” logo.
-The JDP also noted that the claim of “50% recycled” gives shoppers the impression that 50% of the total material used in the sneaker is made of recycled materials, which isn’t true.
+100% iconic, 50% recycled” campaign broke advertising rules and misled consumers.
+The brand didn’t inform consumers of the total proportion of the shoe that is recycled and was misleading in its use of the “End plastic waste” logo.
+The JDP also noted that the claim of “50% recycled” gives shoppers the impression that 50% of the total material used in the trainer is made of recycled materials, which isn’t true.
 The message is ultimately confusing to consumers and makes it hard to determine what’s legit and what’s not.
 A clear case of greenwashing.

 Labour conditions

-People are the backbone of the fashion industry and brands need to take tangible actions to protect workers.
-Our methodology rewards brands that provide fair and safe working conditions, over the ones that simply audit suppliers.
+Adidas’s labour rating has unfortunately dropped from “It’s a Start” to “Not Good Enough” in its most recent rerate, indicating it’s falling behind on critical industry issues.
+People are the backbone of the fashion industry, and brands need to take tangible actions to protect workers.
+Our methodology rewards brands that provide fair and safe working conditions over the brands that simply audit suppliers.

 Adidas received a score of 51-60% in the Fashion Transparency Index, which is okay, but lower than its previous score of 61-70%.
 Adidas’ social auditing program has been accredited by the FLA Workplace Code of Conduct including all of the final stage of production.
 The brand also disclosed policies to protect workers in its supply chain from the impacts of COVID-19 during the height of the pandemic.